Jackademia/academic-kickstart/content/authors/admin/_index.md

 Jack Murray is currently a PhD student in the Texts and Technology program at the University of Central Florida.
 He received his Masters of Arts in Art, Technology, and Emerging Communication and B.S. in Software Engineering from the University of Texas at Dallas.
-Jack's research interests include game design and development and analog and digital play.
+Jack's research interests include game design and development, analog and digital play, and esports communities.